VIBER/WHATSAPP 24/7 SUPPORT

 +7 911 929 91 16

 The best way to see Moscow is to spend there an entire week!
 Walk the Red Square and spectacular Arbat Street, and dive into the famous Moscow Metro for a glimpse of 'underground palaces'.
-Explore art lover's paradise at Tretyakov gallery, visit impressive Tsar's Residences of Kolomenskoye and Tsaritsino, say a prayer for your loved ones at Holy Trinity St.Serguis Lavra.
-And of course, no visit to Moscow will be complete without enjoying Kremlin and it's treasures!
+Explore art lover's paradise at Tretyakov Gallery, visit impressive Tzar's Residences of Kolomenskoye and Tsaritsino, marvel at the Trinity Lavra of St.Serguis.
+And be sure to enhance your voyage by enjoying Kremlin and it's treasures!

 It's a very large monastery in the center of Moscow, founded in 1524 by Bazil 3rd, the father of Ivan the Terrible.
 Bazil was also the first person in Russian history who sent his 1st wife to the monastery to obtain the right to marry for the 2nd time.
 It was his 2nd wife Elena Glinskaya, who became Ivan the Terrible's mother.
 Later the monastery became the home to many sisters and wifes of Russian tsars, including Lopuhina, Peter the Great's first wife.
 The monastery is colorful and beautiful.
 There is a large cemetery next to it, where one can find the graves of Boris Eltsin and Raisa Gorbacheva.